Security-Onion-Solutions/securityonion-docs/backups.rst

 Kibana Customizations
 ---------------------

 Kibana customizations are located in the ``.kibana`` indices.
-Periodic snapshots of this data will preserve them in caes of failure.
+Periodic snapshots of this data will preserve them in case of failure.
 You can also utilize true elastic clustering to add replicas to ensure quick recovery.

 Elastic Data
 ------------